 Access to the Collection

-All items in the collection (except newspaper clippings and ephemera) are listed in the library catalogue, and have the prefix FTS RADICAL COLL. before the shelf number.
+In the library catalogue, these items have the prefix FTS RADICAL COLL. before the shelf number.

 Other useful resources